Professional networking - The Untapped Job Market Opportunity

 Why the Talent Profile Beats the Application

-Here's the data that explains the passive talent market:
+Here's the data behind the hidden talent market:

 87%